- To whom should I speak, when, and what do I say?

 Speak with your primary contact person.
 At most firms, that will be the recruiting coordinator.
 Raise the subject not immediately upon walking in the door, but in the beginning orientation period.
 The employer is likely to be introducing personnel issues then anyway, so you should be able to bring up clerkships naturally in that context if the employer does not bring up the topic first.
 Reaffirm your interest and commitment to your summer employer and indicate that you have been considering clerkship opportunities to bolster your credentials as an attorney.
 Your tone should be low-key and hopeful, rather than presumptuous.
 Here are some examples of how you can start the conversation:

-To lay the groundwork for potential interviews: “I have applied for some judicial clerkships and understand some judges will want to conduct interviews over the summer.
+To lay the groundwork for potential interviews: “I am applying for some judicial clerkships and understand some judges will want to conduct interviews over the summer.
 While my top priority is to do a good job here, I am hopeful that I might receive some clerkship interview invitations and be able to work them around my responsibilities here.”

 - Will I jeopardize a permanent offer with my summer employer if I signal that I have accepted a clerkship or am interested in clerking?